mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ![Flowchart](./img/DiagramDefinition.png)

-**Notes:**

-You can also click "Copy Markdown" to copy the markdown code for the diagram, that can then be pasted directly into your documentation.
+**Saving a Diagram:**
+Downloading the image may be a ideal for a majority uses.

+The Links and the markdown code can be referenced to display the diagram.

 ![Flowchart](./img/DownloadChoices.png)